MENU

 Companion plants to consider planting in Sydney Winter

-Companion planting in winter can provide essential pest control, improve plant health, and maximize the use of garden space.
+Companion planting in winter can provide essential pest control, improve plant health, and maximise the use of garden space.
 Here are some companion planting suggestions for your winter vegetables:

 Tips for successful vegetable gardening in Sydney